sahara3/tsriot-examples/README.md

 Some of examples are created with reference to [Riot examples](https://github.com/riot/examples).

-All examples can be complied and run by following commands.
+All examples can be complied and run by following commands in its directory.
 ```sh
 npm run build
 npm start